Summary of Product Characteristics Updated 20-Aug-2025 | Dexcel Pharma Ltd

 Method of administration

-• Hypersensitivity to the active substance, phenothiazines or to any of the excipients listed in section 6.1.
+• Hypersensitivity to promethazine, other phenothiazines or to any of the excipients listed in section 6.1.

-• Patients in coma or suffering from CNS depression of any cause.
+• Sominex should not be used in patients in coma or suffering from CNS depression of any cause.

 This product should be used with caution in patients with seizure disorders or in patients receiving medication which may affect the seizure threshold because of risk of convulsions.